 In grade school, teachers often have their students play the “telephone game.”
 The basic gist of it is that the teacher whispers a message to one student, who then whispers it to the next.
-One by one, each student would pass the message along, whispered, until the final student received the message.
+One by one, each student would pass the message along, whispering, until the final student received the message.
 The majority of the time, the message would have drastically changed, barely resembling the original.
-The exercise was meant to teach a lesson about rumors and how misunderstandings can spiral, but on a broader level it also helps illustrate how a person receives their information.
+The exercise was meant to teach a lesson about rumors and how misunderstandings can spiral, but on a broader level, it also helps illustrate how a person receives information.

 As a designer, I work best when I know the full scope of a project.
 During my most recent engagement, I was given the opportunity to participate in every step of the Design Thinking process, from scoping to validation, as well as the final MVP (minimum viable product) presentation.
 To say this was my most successful engagement yet would be an understatement.
 In some previous projects, my opportunity to be involved was inconsistent.
-I would maybe be present for interviews, but could never quite dig in to really understand what the user was going through, or get important clarification on new subject matter.
+I would maybe be present for interviews, but could never quite dig in to really understand what the user was going through, or get important clarification on the new subject matter.

 It’s not a huge leap to say that an inconsistent employee experience will generally result in an inconsistent employee product.
 Most workers tend to appreciate some variety in their jobs.
 It can prevent stagnation and even burnout.
 I would even say having the ability to adjust on the fly is a strength many employers look for.
 That said, providing some sort of baseline can be crucial to cultivating a positive employee experience, which often has a direct impact on employee performance.

 The recent engagement I mentioned is a great example of how the employee experience can impact the quality of the deliverable.
 One piece of feedback we received during testing was that the solution was “exactly what I was hoping to see”.
 The prototype we built did go through iterations, as all do, but the changes were mostly to smaller details, not larger concepts.
-We were able to start with a solid foundation because we had been able to find common focus in earlier phases of the process.
-That common focus was discovered through open collaboration with stakeholders and users, and the access to those individuals at every step proved to be invaluable.
+We were able to start with a solid foundation because we had been able to find a common focus in earlier phases of the process.
+That common focus was discovered through open collaboration with stakeholders and users, and access to those individuals at every step proved to be invaluable.

 Being able to speak with not only the stakeholders but end users afforded me the opportunity to learn not just what we were trying to fix, but what we weren’t.
 Just as important as the “What?” was the “Why?”.
-Being presented with a problem (the “What?”) and being told to fix it can be a fairly straightforward endeavor, but gaining understanding around challenges that the users face (the “Why?”) is a whole different process.
+Being presented with a problem (the “What?”) and being told to fix it can be a fairly straightforward endeavor, but gaining an understanding of the challenges that the users face (the “Why?”) is a whole different process.
 Details that might seem small or insignificant can provide important context further down the line, and a lot of those details can come from the interviews and conversations had early in the discovery stage of Design Thinking.

 I’ve been involved in past projects where I was more or less given requirements and told to build a solution.
-This brings me back to my earlier point about the telephone game and preferring to go straight to the source.
-Even high quality information, presented second-hand, can lose context.
+This brings me back to my earlier point about the telephone game and prefers to go straight to the source.
+Even high-quality information, presented second-hand, can lose context.
 When it came time to analyze and understand the data collected in my most recent engagement, I already felt like I had a head start due to my involvement early on.
 My continued direct involvement allowed me to really dig deeper when sorting through feedback with the stakeholders.